 Arrange the wrapped apple wedges into the greased baking dish with an even distance between each wedge so they bake evenly.

-Step 4: Mix the Cinnamon and Sugar
+Step 4: Combine the Cinnamon and Sugar

 Melt the Butter: